Faith (British TV series)

 Faith is a two-part British thriller political drama series written by Simon Burke and directed by John Strickland, first broadcast on ITV between 7 and 8 September 1994.
 The programme stars Michael Gambon as Peter Moreton, Susannah Harker as Holly Moreton and John Hannah as Nick Simon.
-The programme was broadcast over two nights for Wednesday and Thursday.
-Faith was released on DVD in United States on November 8, 2005 by Koch Vision.
+The programme was broadcast over two consecutive nights for Wednesday and Thursday.
 This miniseries was produced by Central Independent Television for the ITV network.

 Plot

 Peter Moreton, a high-ranking government official, scrambles to keep his secret style hidden from the world when his daughter purposely leaks his affair to a reporter she is dating.
 Nick Simon is the high-level reporter caught between his love for Holly Moreton, the daughter of Peter Moreton and his desperation to keep his job and land the biggest story of his career.